-A New Wave of HR Technology Is Disrupting the Market
+A New Wave of HR Technology Is Disrupting the Market Companies are eager for cloud-based HR tech that allows for mobile devices and leverages social media.

 There's a pattern in the lifespan of human resources (HR) technology companies of the past two decades: they get gobbled up.
 The pioneering firms in HR technology from the late 1990's to early 2000's were mostly acquired by bigger enterprise companies in need of a few product parts.
 IBM acquired Kenexa, Oracle bought Taleo and SuccessFactors was acquired by SAP.